Updating Data

 Introduction

-statement in SQL is used to modify existing records in a table.
-This section will cover the basic syntax for updating data, how to update multiple columns, and how to use the WHERE
+The UPDATE statement in SQL is used to modify existing records in a table.
+This section will cover the basic syntax for updating data, how to update multiple columns, and how to use the WHERE clause to target specific rows.

 Basic UPDATE Statement

-statement allows you to modify one or more columns for all rows in a table.
+The basic UPDATE statement allows you to modify one or more columns for all rows in a table.

 UPDATE table_name